• Workshops

 Researcher: Did he deliberately stop working as a freelancer because of this?

-AI-Assistant: Yes, Amadi made a conscious decision to stop his freelance work due to the challenges of separating work and personal life.
+AI-Assistant: Yes, Mikel made a conscious decision to stop his freelance work due to the challenges of separating work and personal life.
 Here is a relevant quote:

 This quote shows that the difficulty of maintaining a work-life balance while freelancing contributed to his decision to pursue a more structured work arrangement.